finkusuma-dev/frontendmenter-blog-preview-card/README.md

 - The element dimensions that is shown when we hover on Inspector tab is affected by the Operating System Display Scale.
 For example, on the design the element's width is 200px.
 On OS that has display scale 125%, using inspector we will see it's width is not exactly 200px but 200px.
 To make thing normal scale the page to 80%.

 ### Continued development

+- Usually when I saw a card component, it didn't have interactive elements inside the card.
+But the card element itself as a whole is a navigation to another page.
+So this challange is a bit confusing to me.
+- I don't wrap the image inside a figure element because this is only a component, and the blog list will show many of this component so the image won't relate with the main content of the page.
+What are your thoughts?
+- I wrap the published date with time tag, is this correct?
+Is the published date usually implemented this?
+-

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.